JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 I found the absolute value of the training or validation mean squared error loss was not an explicit indicator that the car would drive successfully.

+After the car successfully drove around most of the track, I noticed trouble spots on the course: sharp turns.
+Although tuning parts of the model may help (Dropout, MaxPool, more/less fully connected layers, etc) I realized more training was needed just in those sharp turns.
+I drove/trained the car on how to approach the turns - six iterations for each turn.
+I also emphasized hugging the inner curve -- as human drivers, it's much more natural to turn closer to the inner curve and override the sensation of centripetal force than let the car drift to the outer curve.